PermaNulled/vscode.h2cartographer/README.md

-# vscode.h2cartographer
+# H2Cartographer Scripting - Auto completion and Hover Support for VScode
-H2 Cartographer Squirrel auto completion and hover support for vscode
+This repo is availabe via VSCode's extension browser and you should use that to install it.